-Looking for snacks that won’t kick you out of ketosis?
-You don’t need to snack constantly on keto—but when you do, it should be low in carbs, high in fat, and made with real ingredients.
+Looking for snacks that won't kick you out of ketosis?
+Keto snacks are low-carb, high-fat foods (think eggs, cheese, avocado, nuts, and olives) that keep your net carbs low enough to stay in ketosis, usually under about 3g net carbs per serving.
+You don't need to snack constantly on keto, but when you do, it should be low in carbs, high in fat, and made with real ingredients.

-• Low carb — all under 5g net carbs per serving
+• Low carb: most are under 3g net carbs per serving

 Do You Even Need Snacks on Keto?